pierre-morales/WindowsCheck/README.md

 # WindowsCheck
-Command sequence to analize and repair windows 10
+Native WINDOWS commands packed into a BAT file (excecutable) to analize, repair and speed up windows 10 installation.